Kavithma-Thushal/POS-FrontEnd-React/README.md

 # React POS Frontend
 ### Introduction
 Welcome to the React POS Frontend repository!
 This is my first impression of using React.
 This project marks my inaugural dive into React, a JavaScript library for building user interfaces.
-I tbought to create a modern and intuitive Point of Sale (POS) system using React, leveraging its component-based architecture and declarative approach to UI development
+I tbought to create a modern and intuitive Point of Sale (POS) system using React, leveraging its component-based architecture and declarative approach to UI development.

 ### Getting Started
 To get started with this project, follow these steps: